 Walking through the Mountain Forest

-The park is impressively splendid for its famous concentration of wild animals especially the elephants and it is also one of the finest birding destinations in East Africa.
+The park is impressively splendid for its known mass of wild animals mainly the elephants and it is also one of the finest birding destinations in East Africa.

 Exclusive bird species

-Tarangire River – Is the only sources of water for thousands of animals in the dry season thus offering a fantastic game driving experience.
+Is the only sources of water for thousands of animals in the dry season thus offering a fantastic game driving meeting.

 It is the most visited attraction not only in Tanzania but also Africa as a continent.
-Being listed as a UNESCO heritage site boosted the preservation and protection of wildlife.
+However, being listed as a UNESCO heritage site boosted the preservation and protection of wildlife.

 It is considered on the seven wonders of Africa and also on the ten wonders of the world.